jordymeow/ai-engine/readme.txt

 Report security vulnerabilities through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/9e5fbbbc-964a-4204-8bc0-198f21284efd).

 == Changelog ==

+= 3.3.2 (2026/01/23) =
+* Add: New "Remote URL" feature for Embeddings to create and auto-sync embeddings from external URLs with change detection.
+* Fix: Corrected auto-scroll behavior for non-streaming chatbots so conversations stay in view.
+* Add: Enabled multi-block support for Magic Wand tools (Correct Text, Enhance Text, and Translate Text).
+* Add: Introduce a user.query filter in the JS API so developers can intercept, modify, or cancel user messages before sending.
+* Add: Support next_run_delay for multi-step tasks to better control task scheduling.
+* Fix: Resolved an issue where multi-file uploads were empty.
+* Fix: Ensured the Standard Header correctly displays the Popup Title.
+* Fix: Adjusted link colors in the Timeless theme.
+* Fix: Prevent shortcuts from bypassing locked chatbots (GDPR consent, for example).
+* ⚠️ Important: Changed the mwai_chatbot_reply filter to pass a reply object instead of a query.
+Developer!
+Use reply->query where query was previously used.

 = 3.3.1 (2026/01/04) =
 * Update: Removed unused files and code to reduce clutter and improve performance.